theshahbazsingh/MealApp/README.md

 - **Sharp** - Helps increase web performance by optimizing images which this application heavily relies on
 - **Prettier** - Well, it makes code pretty

+## Component Design Decisions

+All components have been designed to retrieve and validate props with `TypeScript` if applicable.

+All components have variable names that follow a easily-readble naming pattern to make them `self-commenting`.
+Comments are also provided where the logic is complex.

+So far, there are two types of components in the application
+- UI components which can easily be reused.
+These components do only one job and they do it well.
+Examples include `PageHeading`, `YTEmbed`, `MealCard` etc. Props are placed in the same file as the component as the application logic is not complex yet.
+- Page components which store logic of a particular page.
+This has been done to increase code readability, however, this approach can be re-thought in the future.

 ## Folder Structure

-- Any reusable **Types** have been stored in the `/types/` folder & follow this naming convention: /types/<PageName>.tsx
+- Any reusable `Types` have been stored in the `/types/` folder & follow this naming convention: /types/<PageName>.tsx
 - All reusable UI Components have been stored in the `/components/ui/` folder
-- To increase code readability, all pages rendering logic has been stored as components in the `/components/pages/` folder & follow follow this naming convention `/Render<PageName>.tsx`
+- To increase code readability, `render` logic of Pages has been stored as components in the `/components/pages/` folder & follow follow this naming convention `/Render<PageName>.tsx`
+- All pages are stored in the `/pages/` folder and has subfolders that correspond to a particular functionality (eg `category`, `meal`) which is scalable

 # Running the Application